Norfolk Honey - questions and answers

 Once the season is underway -- mid April to end July -- the most you will need

 to do is spend one hour per week inspecting each hive.
-In August - November
+You can take honey off

-you need to feed them and check them occasionally -- one hour every few weeks.
+the months August to November you need to feed them and check them occasionally

 The ideal number of hives to start an apiary with is three.

-starter nuc of bees in residence cost around £500 new (you will also
+a starter nuc of bees in residence cost around £500 - £700 new depending

 Each hive should make from 30 to100lb of honey each year.
 The BBKA (http://www.britishbee.org.uk/)